The Best & Worst Times To Sell a House in 2026

 Why May & June are the most profitable months to sell a house

-June is the best month to sell a house if you’re looking for a higher profit from the sale.
-The high demand and low inventory are some factors that drive housing prices up, allowing sellers to charge more for their properties.
+June is the best month to sell a house if you’re looking to maximize profit.
+High demand and low inventory drive up housing prices, allowing sellers to charge more for their properties.
+Data from the Federal Reserve Bank of St. Louis’ (FRED) show this trend, with median sale prices in June 2025 peaking at $432,700, followed by a sharp decline through January.

+According to Redfin data, the percentage of homes sold above the list price peaked in June 2025 at about 31%.
 In the past five years, the percentage of homes being sold above the listing price typically peaks around May to June — so it’s a good idea to sell your home during this time span.

 Least profitable months to sell a house: December and January